After air accidents, survivors grapple with flying again

 Jennifer Stansberry Miller, a clinical social worker and crisis consultant, has been an advocate for survivors since her brother died in a plane crash in 1994.
 She says every survivor must find his or her own way.
 Some have trouble eating and sleeping and may need professional guidance.
 Others use apps that talk passengers through flying or forecast the amount of turbulence they might encounter.

 Others take classes at airports that help people master their fears.
-Milwaukee's Mitchell Airport offers a $200, five-session class that culminates with a short commercial flight.
+Milwaukee's Mitchell Airport offers a $US200 ($A260), five-session class that culminates with a short commercial flight.

 Miller has her own ways to fight fear.
 She won't travel on Halloween - the day her brother's plane crashed - or on major holidays, when she assumes the most experienced pilots aren't flying.
 She only flies on jets, not propeller planes.